French Eighteenth-Century Studies

 at The Wallace Collection

-French eighteenth-century studies is organised by The Attingham Trust on behalf of the Wallace Collection.
+French eighteenth-century studies is organised by The Attingham Trust in collaboration with the Wallace Collection.
 Based at Hertford House, this intensive, non-residential study programme aims to foster a deeper knowledge and understanding of French eighteenth-century fine and decorative art and is intended primarily to aid professional development.
 A day at Waddesdon Manor, Ferdinand de Rothschild’s former country house, will help broaden the scope of the course still further.